ues-io/uesio/README.md

 ```
 cd ./libs/uesioapps/crm && ../../../apps/cli/bin/run deploy

+// or
+npm run nx -- deploy uesioapps-crm

+// or, if you have nx globally
+nx deploy uesioapps-crm

 ```

 The `uesio` lib under `uesioapps` does **not** need to be **deployed**.
 The backend is directly accessing the related files part of that lib.